DiedrichsenLab/HierarchBayesParcel/docs/source/math.rst

 	&=\frac{2}{\sum_i||\mathbf{y}_i||^2}\sum_i(||\mathbf{y}_i||^2-\mathbf{y}_i^T\mathbf{v}_i||\mathbf{y}_i||)
 	\end{align*}

-Adjusting for the length of the data vector can be done for any of the previously mentioned types of cosine error: The hard cosine error, the cosine error for the average prediction, and the expected cosine error.
+Adjusting for the length of the data vector can be done for any of the previously mentioned types of cosine error, i.e. for the hard-parcellation cosine error, the cosine error for the average prediction, and the expected cosine error.